N3RDIUM/channel/archer-devlog1/script.md

 For the intersection function, we first need to calculate some parameters for the quadratic equation.
 Then, we calculate the discriminant of the quadratic equation.
 Then, if the ray hits the sphere, return the solution to the equation.
 Else return -1.
-I've written non-branching code, because I want to squeeze every last drop of optimization I can out of my code.
+I've written non-branching code, because I want to squeeze every last drop of optimization out of my code.
 The code, however, is heavily commented and easy to read, so even newbies can follow along.

 Next, we need to create a camera class which handles the camera position, rotation, and provides a function to